If you want to become a medical marijuana patient in Pennsylvania, you can do it from the comfort of your own home.

 During the early days of the pandemic, Pennsylvania’s medical marijuana program began temporarily allowing registered physicians to certify new patients and recertify existing ones, by doing a remote consultation over video conferencing or with a phone call.
 (Pre-pandemic, patients had to be certified for a medical marijuana card by meeting in person with a registered doctor.)

 Now, that change, among others, is permanent.
-Gov. Wolf signed House Bill 1024 into law last month, which “permanently allows for remote consultations,” according to a statement from Pennsylvania Department of Health deputy press secretary Maggi Barton.
+Gov. Wolf signed House Bill 1024 into law, which “permanently allows for remote consultations,” according to a statement from Pennsylvania Department of Health deputy press secretary Maggi Barton.

 The bill also made other changes including what conditions qualify and how dispensaries can operate, Barton said.